 This is the latest in an occasional series of posts about history of The Queensbury Hotel in Glens Falls.

-Rockefeller would easily win a fourth term, defeating Goldberg by about 700,000 votes.
+As it turned out, Rockefeller would easily win a fourth term, defeating Democrat Arthur Goldberg by about 700,000 votes.

-Click here to read the most recent previous post in this series.
+Click here to read the most recent previous post in the series.